JHPark25/DiscriminologyDocs/docs/source/backend.rst

 +++++++++++++

 `This endpoint <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/backend/server/app.js#L246>`_
-stores the given school in the database.
-This endpoint is used for adding new schools.
+stores a new school request in the database.
+This endpoint is used when users use the modal to request a new school.
 The input is of the following form.

 ::